p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

      ![](Images/mjv2-40.png)

-11. On the Payment Method pane, fill the following details and then click on **Continue to Order Review**.
+11. On the Payment Method pane, fill in the following details and then click on **Continue to Order Review**.

     - **Card Type:** American Express